microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/Microsoft.Graph.Identity.DirectoryManagement.md

 Update the navigation property verificationDnsRecords in domains

 ### [Update-MgOrganization](Update-MgOrganization.md)
-Update the properties of a organization object.
+Update the properties of the currently authenticated organization.
+In this case, organization is defined as a collection of exactly one record, and so its ID must be specified in the request.
+The ID is also known as the tenantId of the organization.

 ### [Update-MgOrganizationBranding](Update-MgOrganizationBranding.md)
 Update the properties of the default branding object specified by the organizationalBranding resource.